 - Foot Shaped

 Click here to learn more about the benefits of barefoot shoes!

 But that doesn’t mean you have to wear frumpy shoes!
 This list of barefoot dress shoes for women meets my healthy shoe standards but are also stylish and can be worn with trendy outfits.
 These are the barefoot dress shoes I wear when I want to look and feel fabulous!
 Let’s dig in.

-*Side Note!
-If you’re looking for men’s styles, check out this post for a list of Men’s Barefoot Dress Shoe Options.
+If you’re looking for men’s styles, check out this list of the Best Men’s Barefoot Dress Shoes.

 The Best Women’s Barefoot Dress Shoes

 Before we get going, you might find some terms you’re not used to here.
 Check out this article to learn more about how to measure your feet, pick a size, and understand what type of foot you have!